Character subpage for the Universe 3 characters.

 - After Narirama's job of sweeping the open battlefield clean off the edge is compromised, the remaining warriors go into hiding, and avoid engaging other fighters unless they're vulnerable or distracted in some way.
 They then stay out of action until several of the competitors are eliminated before engaging the top contender, Universe 7, with coordinated team work.

 - If Universe 7 somehow overpowers their remaining team members, Universe 3 has a counter offensive called "Plan X", where three of their fighters combine into a massive mecha with their combined speed and power to crush their surprised opponents.

-- If said Universe somehow manages to overpower this plan, then Paparoni is prepared to merge himself with his three creations to create their final last stand, Anilaza.
+- If said Universe somehow manages to overpower this plan, then Paparoni is prepared to merge himself with his three creations to create their final last stand, Agnilasa.

-- If Anilaza was invoked, their ultimate gambit was for Anilaza to destroy the stage altogether, thereby dropping the remaining universes off, while ensuring Anilaza remains by having it sprout wings.
+- If Agnilasa was invoked, their ultimate gambit was for Agnilasa to destroy the stage altogether, thereby dropping the remaining universes off, while ensuring Agnilasa remains by having it sprout wings.

 - Crouching Moron, Hidden Badass: For a team that lost major core members in embarrassing moments early in the tournament, Team Universe 3 has seemingly outlasted the other major universes thus far.
 All that survival planning seemed to pay off after all.
 In fact, they outlast Universes 9, 10, 2, 6, and 4, and for a final showdown, they're quite a tough universe, with all of their remaining members being very formidable.
 Their strongest members are even strong enough to give the heaviest hitters in Universe 7 trouble, and their last resort Aniliza is strong enough to take on the entire Universe 7 team by himself.